Al-Wadiah War: The war

-The second phase (ground attack)

-At 0945 in the morning, the Saudi ground offensive began advancing on Yemeni positions on two axes: A battalion of Saudi National Guard units, along with some other forces, advanced on Yemeni positions from the West.
+At 9:45 in the morning, the Saudi ground offensive began advancing on Yemeni positions on two axes: A battalion of Saudi National Guard units, along with some other forces, advanced on Yemeni positions from the West.
 A second group, composed of exiled Yemenis and Saudi border guards, advanced on Yemeni positions from the east.

 During the attack PRSY forces were divided into two pockets.
 A PRSY counterattack failed to unite the pockets.
 The following day clashes began at dawn, and continued throughout the day.
 The commander of the PRSY Brigade was killed in the fighting, following which PRSY forces began to withdraw.
 Saudi forces harassed PRSY forces during the retreat, although stopped at the border under orders.

-The third phase (reinforcement)

 Saudi forces then proceeded to take up defensive positions within al-Wadiah.
 Some abandoned PRSY equipment was seized.

 The Saudis claimed to have occupied al-Wadiah by 5 December, and took journalists to the town.
 Saudi forces claimed to have killed 35 soldiers from the PRSY, and also claimed that they could have marched on Aden, the PRSY capital, had they not been ordered to stop at the border by King Faisal.

 Aftermath

 Following the conflict the Saudi government began a large scale program of construction of military sites in the region, whilst also deploying further military forces to Sharurah, close to al-Wadiah.
-Tensions continued, especially after the 1972 Tripoli Agreement, under which North and South Yemen agreed to merge, due to Saudi hostility to any merger.
+Tensions continued, especially after the 1972 Tripoli Agreement, under which North and South Yemen agreed to unite, due to Saudi hostility to any merger.
 In March 1973 Saudi Arabia claimed that two PRSY MiGs had attacked al-Wadiah, although the PRSY denied any such incident, and claimed Saudi Arabia was searching for a pretext for military intervention in South Yemen.
 There was a brief warming of relations between the two countries in November 1977, although this soon lapsed and ambassadors were recalled by both countries.
 There were further reports of clashes in January 1978, including the shooting down of 4 RSAF Lightnings by a PRSY MiG, although this was denied.
 There were minor clashes in February 1987.

 The issue of ownership was finally settled by the Treaty of Jeddah of 2000, which affirmed Saudi ownership of the town.